Sandra Maas: Equal pay lawsuit

 On March 9, 2023 a San Diego Superior Court jury awarded Maas more than 1.7 million from McKinnon Broadcasting, the company that owned KUSI-TV at the time, finding that the station violated equal pay laws by paying Maas less than her co-anchor.
-The jury also found for Maas in her whistleblower claim, but ruled KUSI was not guilty of age or gender discrimination.
+The jury also found for Maas in her whistleblower claim, but ruled KUSI was not liable for age or gender discrimination.

+On January 13, 2026, San Diego’s 4th District Court of Appeal, Division 1, upheld the judgment, ruling that the now defunct McKinnon Broadcasting Company’s challenges to the jury verdict were unpersuasive.